How Much Does a Tiny House Cost?

 Utility Access

-Unless you’re planning on living off-grid and installing solar panels, you’ll need to run electrical lines to the tiny house.
+Excluding those who are planning on living off-grid and installing solar panels, tiny house owners will need to run electrical lines to the tiny house.
 Depending on the distance, this could add anywhere from around $250 to hook up pre-existing electrical lines to $5,000 or more to bring electricity to a rural property.
-Additional utility costs could include fees to connect to a municipal sewer system, connection to a sewer system, or access to natural gas or propane.
-If you park a trailer-type tiny home on a rented lot with utilities, you will likely pay a monthly fee to use them.
+Alternatively, having solar panels installed costs an average of $25,270.
+Additional utility costs could include fees to connect to a municipal sewer system ($500 to $20,000), or access to natural gas or propane.
+Parking a trailer-type tiny home on a rented lot with utilities will likely mean paying a monthly fee to use them.

 tiny house costs